Robin Dunn

 Biography

-I am a Principal Statistical Consultant at Novartis Pharmaceuticals.
+I am a Senior Principal Statistical Consultant at Novartis Pharmaceuticals.
 I work in the Advanced Exploratory Analytics (AEA) group of the Advanced Methodology & Data Science (AMDS) team.
+I provide statistical modeling and methodological support at the trial and project level across therapeutic areas, with a particular focus on Immunology, Neuroscience, and Oncology.
+My recent research areas include causal inference in randomized controlled trials, covariate adjustment for efficient inference, and finite-sample valid uncertainty quantification methods (universal inference, conformal predictive inference).

 I completed my PhD in Statistics at Carnegie Mellon University in July 2021.
 I was fortunate to work with Professors Larry Wasserman (co-advisor), Aaditya Ramdas (co-advisor), and Sivaraman Balakrishnan on universal likelihood ratio testing.
 The universal LRT provides tests with valid type I error control in any setting where we can write a likelihood ratio (or upper bound the null maximum likelihood).
 My research also extended conformal predictive inference to two-layer hierarchical settings.
 My thesis is available here.